 • After a concussion it is best not to give the concussed athlete any pain medications that may mask the symptoms of a concussion until symptoms have plateaued any and are subsiding.

 • Concussion symptoms can fluctuate over the days following a concussion so close observation is required for worsening symptoms that may require immediate medical attention.

 • Exposure to loud noises, bright lights, computers, video games, television and phones (including text messaging) may all worsen the symptoms of a concussion.

 • Athletes should rest as much as possible in the days following a concussion with return of the above-mentioned devices only occurring after patient's symptoms have reduced to the level that they may complete these activities symptom free.

-** Any questions on the Concussion Management Plan please contact Mr. Prosser or Mrs. Hankinson. **
+** Any questions on the Concussion Management Plan please contact Mr. Paul or Mrs. Hankinson. **